Events Management BA (Hons)

 Accredited by the Institute of Hospitality

-The course is designed with your career in mind; it is accredited by the Institute of Hospitality and you'll benefit from placements and guest lectures held with industry leaders across the capital.
+The course is designed with your events career in mind; it is accredited by the Institute of Hospitality and you'll benefit from placements and guest lectures held with industry leaders across the capital.

 Course modules